Ileana Ros-Lehtinen: Notable campaign contributors

 A major individual campaign contributor to Ros-Lehtinen is Irving Moskowitz, a funder of Israeli settlements in the West Bank and East Jerusalem.
-The lobby group J Street has called on Ros-Lehtinen to return campaign contributions from Moskowitz, saying he "actively undermines the two-state solution and the foreign policy of the United States by funding illegal settlements in the occupied territories".
-American Council on World Jewry president Jack Rosen has "great concern" about this demand.
+J Street, a lobby group, called on Ros-Lehtinen to return campaign contributions from Moskowitz and said that he "actively undermines the two-state solution and the foreign policy of the United States by funding illegal settlements in the occupied territories".
+American Council on World Jewry president Jack Rosen expressed "great concern" about the demand.

 Political positions

 A leading Republican moderate, Ros-Lehtinen opposed Donald Trump's 2016 presidential candidacy.
-In April 2017, she called on President Trump to remove Steve Bannon from his position as chief strategist in the Trump administration.
+In April 2017, she called on President Trump to remove Steve Bannon from his position as the chief strategist in the Trump administration.
 As of May 2018, Ros-Lehtinen had voted with her party in 85.7% of votes in the 115th United States Congress and voted in line with President Trump's position in 68.7% of the votes.

 The National Journal, as cited in the Almanac of American Politics 2016, gave Ros-Lehtinen a composite score of 54% conservative and 46% liberal.
-Ros-Lehtinen was ranked as the sixth most bipartisan member of the U.S. House of Representatives during the 114th United States Congress in the Bipartisan Index, created by The Lugar Center and the McCourt School of Public Policy to assess congressional bipartisanship.
+She was ranked as the sixth most bipartisan member of the U.S. House of Representatives during the 114th United States Congress in the Bipartisan Index, created by The Lugar Center and the McCourt School of Public Policy to assess congressional bipartisanship.
 During the first session of the 115th United States Congress, Ros-Lehtinen's ranking improved to second.

 Economic issues

 She signed the Taxpayer Protection Pledge.
 Ros-Lehtinen voted against the Emergency Economic Stabilization Act of 2008 in its initial September 29, 2008 vote, which failed, but voted in favor of the revised bill in its October 3, 2008 vote, which passed.

-In February 2017, she voted against a resolution that would have directed the House to request 10 years of Trump's tax returns, which would then have been reviewed by the House Ways and Means Committee in a closed session.
+In February 2017, she voted against a resolution which would have directed the House to request 10 years of Trump's tax returns, which would then have been reviewed by the House Ways and Means Committee in a closed session.
 Ros-Lehtinen voted in favor of the Tax Cuts and Jobs Act of 2017.
 According to one estimate, 39,900 of Ros-Lehtinen's constituents could lose their health insurance in 2019 due to the bill's passage.